seriousm4x/UpSnap/README.md

 ## Manage devices

-Click on the `Admin` button and login with your credentials from your env file.
+Click on the `Admin` button and login with your credentials from step 2.
 Once logged in you can manage your devices there.